-Shamans and Medicine Men
+Native American Shamans and Medicine Men

 Native American Indians sought spiritual advice and healing from the Medicine Man or Woman of their tribe.
 These spiritual healers had a deeply sacred connection to all of the elements of nature.
-They were seen as mystics, prophets and teachers.
+They were seen as mystics, prophets, and teachers.

-Highly respected by all of their tribesmen, Medicine Men and Women performed rituals containing chants, smudging and symbolic dance.
+Highly respected by all of their tribesmen, Medicine Men, and Women performed rituals containing chants, smudging, and symbolic dance.
 These rituals were used to resolve any imbalance between good and evil that may exist within the tribe at a given time.
-The Native Americans believed strongly that bad spirits were the cause of sickness, death and discourse within their people.
+The Native Americans believed strongly that bad spirits were the cause of sickness, death, and discourse within their people.

 Within the Native American Indian culture, some healers also had the ability to induce visions.
 These people were known as shamans.
 The most skilled of all healers, the tribal shaman was able to enter a deep trance that connected them to the underworld in search of healing.
 These vivid and intense dreams brought the shaman to a higher state of reality.

 It was believed that in this heightened state, the barrier between humans and animals was blurred and they could communicate with one another.
-The spiritual journeys that shaman traveled on were thought to connect them to the spiritual guides that offered them knowledge and insight into the needs of their tribesmen.
+The spiritual journeys that shamans traveled on were thought to connect them to the spiritual guides that offered them knowledge and insight into the needs of their tribesmen.
 Each shaman would have a spirit animal that they connected to and that protected them on their voyage through consciousness.